AAIMC-OC/aaimc-oc.github.io/index.md

 ---
 ## Latest Updates

-Stay tuned for news and updates about our research and initiatives.
+Stay tuned for news and updates about our research and initiatives here and at our [Open Science Framework (OSF) Project Page](https://osf.io/6bdta/overview?view_only=928d14d083624213bf3c1da605a1d4ef).

 [Learn more about us](/about)